-Teachers, if you haven’t noticed, the winds of change are blowing, ushering in summer and all manner of crazy restless and challenging behaviors.
-Though our students might not be able to articulate it in words, they sense the change and are reacting as expected.
+Teachers, the winds of change are blowing, ushering in summer and all manner of crazy and challenging behaviors.
+Though our students might not be able to articulate it in words, they sense the upcoming changes and are reacting as expected.

 Routines help ground us.
-When we get in the habit of doing things a certain way, our brains can predict and anticipate what’s coming.
-This puts anxiety at rest, helps us feel safe, and frees up our brains to worry about other things.
-However, when our routines are disrupted, anxiety rises and the brain is put on alert.
+When we get in the habit of doing things a certain way our brains can predict and anticipate what’s coming.
+This helps us feel safe and frees up our brains to attend to other things.
+However, when routines are disrupted, anxieties rise, and our brains are put on alert.

-Of course, we don’t use that phrase now, but in essence, our students are giving us that same warning.
-For some of our kiddos school is the most predictable aspect of their lives and once summer hits, they too, like the Robinson family, will feel a bit Lost in Space.
-So to the extent possible, avoid stripping down the room and counting down the days as this heightens anxiety.
-While school is still in session stay consistent, stay patient, and be the grounding force that prepares them for their summer journey having had a positive and safe “launch”.
+So to the extent possible, avoid stripping down the room and counting down the days – as these acts can heighten anxiety.
+While school is still in session, stay consistent, stay patient, and be the grounding force that prepares your students for their summer journey by giving them a positive and safe launch.